 Tax is one of the ways in which businesses contribute to the societies in which they operate.
-Appropriate, prudent and transparent tax behaviour is therefore a key component of corporate responsibility.
+Appropriate, prudent and transparent tax behaviour is therefore a key component of corporate responsibility

-Lloyds Banking Group plc regards the publication of this Tax Strategy and Approach to Tax document as complying with its duty under paragraph 16(2) of Schedule 19 of Finance Act 2016 to publish its UK tax strategy in respect of the year ending 31 December 2022.
+Lloyds Banking Group plc regards the publication of this Tax strategy and approach to tax document as complying with its duty under paragraph respect of the year ending 31 December 2023.

 We want to pay the taxes due on the profits we make, in line with the letter and spirit of the law.